Napa Ballroom and Social Dancers is restarting our monthly dances beginning May 14, 2022. .

-If you have never been to one of our dances please contact us at our website, http://www.napaballroomdancers.com/ or please contact Marvin at 707-252-9239 email@example.com Bob & Henneke Peterson 707-255-5890 firstname.lastname@example.org Other ballroom based dance opportunities include the first Friday of the month dance with the Vallejo Ballroom Dancers at the Vallejo Community Center lesson with an Argentine tango taught by Ted Rocha at 8 PM and dancing until 11 PM; The B Street Sunday dance at the San Rafael Community Center (the last Sunday of each month), and Steve Luther is now hosting a Big Band Ballroom Night at Monroe Hall on the 4th Fridays of the month.
-The Golden Gate Smooth Dancers host monthly Sunday extravaganzas for only $35.
-Reservations are necessary by the Wednesday prior to the dance.
-Check our "more" link for all the details.
-This month only they have a "Coronation Ball" which coincides with our dance date.
+If you have never been to one of our dances please contact us at our website, http://www.napaballroomdancers.com/ or please contact Marvin at 707-252-9239 or email@example.com so we can add you to our guest list.
+Other ballroom based dance opportunities include the first Friday of the month dance with the Vallejo Ballroom Dancers at the Vallejo Community Center lesson with an Argentine tango taught by Ted Rocha at 8 PM and dancing until 11 PM; The B Street Sunday dance at the San Rafael Community Center (the last Sunday of each month), and Steve Luther is now hosting a Big Band Ballroom Night at Monroe Hall on the 4th Fridays of certain months.
+May 31st, and July 26th upcoming

 Hope to see you at the dances!
 We appreciate your support of dancing in Napa.
 Your attendance is necessary for both of our groups to be able to continue to provide these wonderful dance events in our local community.